Gwili Railway: Southwards

-The closure of the former (now defunct) Swansea Vale Railway in 2007 resulted in a merger of that society with the Gwili.
+The closure of the former Swansea Vale Railway in 2007 resulted in a merger of that society with the Gwili.
 This has provided a boost to the southern extension (to Abergwili) with track materials, a footbridge, water tanks/cranes and signalling equipment from Swansea now earmarked for use on the Abergwili extension.

 In 2011, over 1 mile of track was laid on the southern extension to Abergwili Junction and work started to improve signalling and the level crossing at Bronwydd Arms for future passenger operation.

 By 2016, the track had extended all the way down and into Abergwili Junction station itself.
 The extension of the railway to Abergwili Junction finally opened in July 2017, this brings the line up to a total of 4+1/2 mile in length.
 On 1 July the extension opened for 150 invited guests, with the extension opening to the public the day after, on 2 July.

 Abergwili Junction is the permanent southern terminus of the Gwili Railway.
 The Carmarthen East by-pass (constructed 1997 -1999) followed the course of the old line from Carmarthen to Llandeilo, rendering any extension of the line south beyond Abergwili Junction impossible.

+Abergwili Junction station has one platform, with a run-round loop.

 However the Aberystwyth-Carmarthen Feasibility study states there is sufficient land alongside the west side of the bypass to reconnect the 2 km to Carmarthen station though it would require a new 100m skew bridge across the Afon Tywi just north of Carmarthen station.